 In Year 5, each of the three forms has a dedicated form tutor who is responsible for registration each day and is the first point of contact for academic and pastoral matters.
-During this time, they either have an English lesson or a Humanities lesson delivered by their form teacher. – Year 5 children continue to be encouraged to read regularly within a variety of genres and in both fiction and non-fiction.
+Year 5 children continue to be encouraged to read regularly within a variety of genres and in both fiction and non-fiction.
 In addition, there are our weekly PSHE lessons with form groups.

 The rest of your child’s lessons are delivered by subject specialists.
 At Hallfield, Year 5 is both a challenging and exciting year for the children, during which they grow, develop and mature into young adults ready for the demands of the 11+ and independent school examinations.
 To help them achieve this swiftly, we encourage them to take a more independent and mature approach towards both their learning and their day-to-day lives.
 The curriculum timetable, full of exciting lessons delivered by subject specialist teachers, allows the children to develop the skills and attributes necessary for success.